GATE 2021

 Documents for Reserved Category

-Candidates will require the following certificates for each and every category for GATE exam.
+Candidates will require the following certificates for each and every category for the GATE exam.
 Here we will provide you with the certificate form and format link.

-- SC/ ST certificate (click here for Format and Form
+SC/ ST certificate (click here for Format and Form

-- PWD Certificate if he/ she has at least 40% disability as per government rules
+PWD Certificate if he/ she has at least 40% disability as per government rules

 Authorities empowered to issue SC/ST Certificate are mentioned below: